purvansh/designpatterns/behavioralpatterns/strategy/README.md

 ![UML Diagram of composition](https://i.ibb.co/Pm5RcVw/23e21a51.png)

-Here there is a basic interface that we need to implement and a context class that manages the algorithms, this context class contains a variable that contains reference of the interface, so it can hold all the classes that implement this interface.
-Now with this we can change the object/algorithm as needed.
+Here there is a basic interface that we need to implement and a context class that manages the algorithms, this context class contains a variable of interface iterface, so it can hold all the classes that implement this interface.
+Now with this we can change the object/algorithm as needed in the context method, we can add a setter in context class to set algorithm for the particular object.